karabaja4/mimejs/README.md

 }
 ```

-Let's analyze the sections of this configuration file.
+Below we will analyze the individual sections of this configuration file.

 ### Variables